Axis Labels — Smart Layout¶

 "parity" |

 Drop every other label until no overlaps remain, regardless of scale type.
-Use when you want to force thinning on a nominal axis (where the smart default would keep every label). |
+Use when you want to force thinning on a nominal axis (where smart would tilt instead). |

 "greedy" |